 5. Don’t act like a rookie

 Now that you know what you can (and can’t!) bring through security, don’t act like a rookie.
 Know the rules to speed things up.
-Have your shoes, belt, anything metal including coins, wallet, phone packed away in your bag or in the pockets of your jacket and just put them all on the conveyor belt.
+Have your belt or anything metal including coins, wallet, phone packed away in your bag or in the pockets of your jacket and just put them all on the conveyor belt or in a bin.
 If everyone knows the drill, you won’t have to wait so long.
 If going through an international airport like London’s Heathrow, follow this advice.

 6. Get Clear and TSA PreCheck

-Speaking of waiting, last year the TSA administrator said travelers going through the standard security check should expect wait times around 30 minutes.
+Speaking of waiting, Adam Stahl, Senior Official Performing the Duties of Deputy TSA Administrator said, “we are projecting that the Sunday after Thanksgiving will be one of the busiest travel days in TSA history.”
+Travelers going through the standard security check should expect wait times around 30 minutes.
 If you have TSA PreCheck, it’s under 10 minutes.
-Expect the same this year and if you want to make it under two minutes, sign up for Clear.
-Just be sure that the airports and terminals you fly out of most offer it before shelling out the money.
+If you want to make it under two minutes, sign up for CLEAR.
+Just be sure that the airports and terminals you fly out of most often offer it before shelling out the money.

-If you haven’t purchased your ticket yet (what are you thinking?) there are, surprisingly, some deals left to be had, especially if you fly on Thanksgiving Day or the Friday after.
-These are two of the slowest and cheapest days of the year to fly.
-Here are some tips for finding cheap flights for Thanksgiving and while we’re at it, for Christmas, too.
-TIP: If you want to greatly reduce your risks of being delayed, take the first flight of the day out.
-Planes and crews are usually at the destination so you don’t have to wait for any of them coming in from another location.
+If you want to greatly reduce your risk of being delayed, take the first flight of the day out.
+Planes and crew are usually at the destination already so you don’t have to wait for any of them coming in from another location.

 8. Upgrade your seat and state of mind